bd2kccd/bd2kccd.github.io/docs_src/causal-cmd.md

 - addtemporal - tiers of variables where the first tier preceeds the last.
 Adding a asterisk next to the tier id prohibits edges between tier variables
 - forbiddirect - forbidden directed edges indicated by a list of pairs of variables: from -> to direction
-- requireddirect - required directed indicated by a list of pairs of variables: from -> to direction
+- requireddirect - required directed edges indicated by a list of pairs of variables: from -> to direction